Maritims/Maritims/README.md

 - 👋 Hi, I’m @Maritims
-- 👀 I’m interested in Svelte, TypeScript, .NET, Java, Groovy, Micronaut, science fiction, Star Trek and gaming
+- 👀 I’m interested in C and Java
-- 🌱 I’m currently learning about Svelte
+- 🌱 I’m currently learning about C
 - 📫 How to reach me: maritim at gmail dot com

 <!---